-Figure 25 shows the frequency response of the power model for Wind Farm 2.
-The inflow wind speed is simulated as a constant average speed V superposed with a sinusoidal component with an amplitude of 1 m/s $(v_i = V + sin(\frac{2\pi}{T} \times t_i))$ .
+Figure 22 shows the frequency response of the power model for Wind Farm 2.
+The wind speed is simulated as a constant average speed superposed with a sinusoidal component with an amplitude of 1 m/s.
 Simulations were run for a period T of the sinusoidal component equal to 2 minutes up to 120 minutes (T = 2, 4, 8, 12, 16, 20, ..., 120 minutes).
-This has been done for different average wind speeds (V = 14 m/s, 11 m/s) and 8 m/s) and wind directions $(260^{\circ} \text{ and } 325^{\circ})$ .
-The curves show the average, maximum and minimum values of the resulting oscillating farm power (solid and two dashed lines), as well as the time delay between the sinusoidal wind speed component and the oscillating farm power (dotted lines).
+This has been done for different average wind speeds (14 m/s, 11 m/s and 8 m/s) and wind directions (260° and 325°).
+The curves show the average, maximum and minimum values of the resulting oscillating farm power, as well as the time delay between the sinusoidal wind speed component and the oscillating farm power.

-As an oscillation period of 120 minutes is much longer than the time needed for the wind to cross the complete wind farm, this is a quasi-static wind condition.
-For smaller oscillation periods, the frequency of the wind oscillations is higher.
-However, for T=2 minutes, taking into account the 1-minute time step, the wind speed is again constant (because $sin(\frac{2\pi}{T} \times t_i) = sin(\frac{2\pi}{2} \times n) = 0$ ).
+As a period of 120 minutes is much longer than the time needed for the wind to cross the complete wind farm, this is a quasistatic wind condition.
+If the period is smaller, the frequency of the wind oscillation is higher.
+However, for T = 2 minutes, taking into account the 1-minute time step, the wind speed is again constant (because $sin(\frac{2\pi}{T} \times t_i) = sin(\frac{2\pi}{2} \times n) = 0$ ).